About MAVA's Inclusive Volunteerism Initiative

 Ongoing activities of this initiative, ways you can get involved, and research products/findings are outlined below.
 If you have questions please contact Lisa Joyslin, Inclusive Volunteerism Program Manager, at email@example.com.

-Thank you to the St. Paul Foundation for funding this initiative.
+Thank you to the St. Paul Foundation, The F. R. Bigelow Foundation, and the Minneapolis Foundation for funding this initiative.

 Executive Summary - Engaging Volunteers from Diverse and Immigrant Communities

 Click here to download the full report (free for MAVA members)